ertprs/sample-api-integration/README.md

 > **WARNING!**
 > Make sure you don't share your Sirena API Key with anybody.
 The API Key is instransferible and it's asociated directly with the person that requested a new API integration.

+#### 3) Install dependencies

-3) Once you have created the `config.js` file, you must install the app dependencies.
+Once you have created the `config.js` file, you must install the app dependencies.
 To do this, simply call this method in your terminal

 ```shell
 $ npm install
 ```

+#### 4) Start the app

-4) You're all set, when you want to start your app, just call the `node .` command, like this:
+You're all set, when you want to start your app, just call the `node .` command, like this:

 ```shell
 $ node .